rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 We decided to explore this dataset and build models to detect online fraud.
 Our Random Forest model was able to reach a value of `0.995` on the cleaned dataset.

 ## **Exploratory Data Analysis (EDA)**
 - An observation that was immediately apparent is the imbalanced nature of the data.
-This shows that 'TransactionDT' is a timedelta gap, not a timestamp.
+This shows that `TransactionDT` is a timedelta gap, not a timestamp.
 - Dataset has a very high percentage of missing values, especially the V columns.
 - Columns not only had a high amount of missing data, but their distributions also were not normally distributed.
-- The distribution of target variable **'isFraud'** has `class imbalance` problem where it shows that 96.5% of data contains non-fraud transaction where as only 3.5% are fraud.
+- The distribution of target variable **`isFraud`** has `class imbalance` problem where it shows that 96.5% of data contains non-fraud transaction where as only 3.5% are fraud.

 ## Dataset
-The data is broken into two files **identity.csv** and **transaction.csv**, which are joined by TransactionID.
+The data is broken into two files **`identity.csv`** and **`transaction.csv`**, which are joined by TransactionID.
 Not all transactions have corresponding identity information.

 **The libraries used are**:
 - numpy